sst/sst/www/docs/constructs/Script.md

 }
 ```

-Now when you deploy this app, the `beforeDeployStack` will get deployed first, which runs the `BeforeDeploy` Script.
+Now when you deploy this app, the `BeforeDeployStack` will get deployed first, which runs the `Script`.

-Note that if the script fails to run, the deploy fails.
-And the `apiStack` and the `dbStack` will not get deployed.
+Note that, if the script fails to run, the deploy fails.
+And the `ApiStack` and the `DBStack` will not get deployed.
 In this case, you can fix the script, and deploy again.

 ### Running after deploy

-Similarly, you can configure a Script to run at the end of the deployment, after all resources are deployed.
+Similarly, you can configure a `Script` to run at the end of the deployment, after all resources are deployed.

-First, create a "AfterDeployStack" in "index.js" or ".ts".
+Create a `AfterDeployStack` in `lib/index.js`.

 ```js title="lib/index.js"
 const apiStack = new ApiStack(app, "api");
 const dbStack = new DBStack(app, "db");

 const afterDeployStack = new AfterDeployStack(app, "after-deploy");

 afterDeployStack.addDependency(apiStack);
 afterDeployStack.addDependency(dbStack);
 ```

-By making the `afterDeployStack` depend on both `apiStack` and `dbStack`, it will get deployed after the two stacks are done deploying.
+By making the `AfterDeployStack` depend on both `ApiStack` and `DBStack`, it will get deployed after the two stacks are done deploying.

+Here we are making use of the idea of [Stack dependencies](https://docs.aws.amazon.com/cdk/api/latest/docs/core-readme.html#stack-dependencies) in CDK.

-Then, let's add the script in the "AfterDeployStack".
+Then, let's add the script in the `AfterDeployStack`.

 ```js title="lib/AfterDeployStack.js"
 import { Stack, Script } from "@serverless-stack/resources";